nrfconnect/sdk-nrfxlib/mpsl/doc/mpsl.rst

  * RADIO
  * CLOCK
  * TEMP
+ * PPI channel 19, 30, 31, for the nRF52 Series
+ * DPPI channels 0 - 2, for the nRF53 Series

 Limited access to these peripherals is provided through the MPSL Timeslot module and through other MPSL APIs.